Savannah McCaskill: Chicago Red Stars, 2019–2020

 On June 19, 2019, McCaskill was traded to the Chicago Red Stars in exchange for a first and second round draft pick at the 2020 NWSL College Draft.
 McCaskill made her Red Stars debut on June 23, 2019, in a game where the Red Stars played Reign FC.
 McCaskill scored her first goal for the Red Stars in a 3–0 win over the Houston Dash.

 Racing Louisville, 2021

 Before the 2021 Season Chicago traded McCaskill as well as Yuki Nagasato's rights to Racing Louisville FC as well as a 2021 International Roster spot and the No. 5 overall pick in the 2021 NWSL Draft.
 McCaskill made her debut for Louisville on April 10, 2021, in their first game.
 She scored her first goal against her former team, Chicago Red Stars in a 3–0 win.

-Angel City, 2022
+Angel City, 2022–2023

 After the 2021 Season McCaskill was traded to Angel City FC in exchange for the No. 6 pick in the 2022 NWSL Draft and $25,000 in allocation money.
 Louisville later traded that pick to North Carolina Courage for Jessica McDonald.

+McCaskill was Angel City's joint top scorer with Alyssa Thompson with four goals in the 2023 regular season.
+On July 29, she scored two goals in a 2–1 win against the Portland Thorns in the Challenge Cup group stage.
+She assisted Thompson and scored the stoppage-time winner in a 2–1 win against the Houston Dash on October 8.
+She was named NWSL Player of the Month two times and selected to the NWSL Second XI at the end of the year.
+She left Angel City with 11 goals and 5 assists in 44 regular-season games.

+San Diego Wave FC, 2024–

+With the completion of the 2023 NWSL season, McCaskill became a free agent.
+On December 20, 2023, San Diego Wave FC announced the signing of McCaskill to a three-year contract.
+She made her debut with the Wave on March 15, 2024 in an NWSL Challenge Cup game against NJ/NY Gotham FC.
+McCaskill assisted Alex Morgan on the game-winning goal, serving up a corner kick in the 88th minute of the match.
+On the last game of the Wave's 2024 season, McCaskill scored her first goal with the club in a 3–1 win against Racing Louisville FC.